alphagov/govuk-developer-docs/source/manual/hmrc-paye-files.html.md

     works fine, the new edition of the [mainstream content item](https://www.gov.uk/basic-paye-tools) and [Welsh
     translation](https://www.gov.uk/lawrlwytho-offer-twe-sylfaenol-cthem)
-    can be prepped by the content team with the new links and version number, ready to publish at the launch time.
+    can be prepped by the content team with the new links, file sizes and version number, ready to publish at the launch time.

 8. When the launch time comes (which should be specified in the Zendesk